How to Pursue Gynaecology in the UK After MBBS in India

 Gynaecology in the UK: A Guide for International Medical Graduates

 Applying for an NHS gynaecology training post as an International Medical Graduate (IMG) can be challenging, but with the right approach, you can make your application stand out.
-A generic CV won’t do—you need to showcase your unique strengths, experience, and adaptability to the UK healthcare system.
+A generic CV won’t suffice; you need to showcase your unique strengths, experience, and adaptability to the UK healthcare system.
+Demonstrating your commitment to professional growth and understanding of NHS values is paramount.

 1. Tailor Your CV and Personal Statement